Updated Summer 2020

 Beeswax can also be used in the final coat for extra protection if desired.

 Natural Oil Wood Stains

-Each oil in the section above on its own will tint the wood to a varying degree, so you should test for the look you want to achieve – you might find that you don’t need a stain at all.
+Each oil in the section above will tint the wood to some degree, so you should test for the look you want to achieve – you might find that you don’t need a stain at all.

 You may need a stain just to lighten it.